-Join us for Office Hours where you can get your questions answered.
+Join us for office hours during which you can get your questions answered.
 We will have recurring, bimonthly 30-minute sessions during which any provider is welcome to attend.

 Access all sessions through the Office Hours Zoom link.
-Each session will be opened at 8:30 a.m. on the following schedule:
+Each session will begin at 8:30 a.m. on the following schedule:

 Apr 16, 2024- CANCELLED

 - April 30, 2024

 - May 28, 2024